A semicircle is formed when a lining passing through the centre touches the two ends on the circle.

 The area of a circle is the number of square units inside that circle.

-Let us generate the following image.
-This polygon can be broken into n isosceles triangle(equal sides being radius)
+Let us generate the above figure.
+This polygon can be broken into n isosceles triangle(equal sides being radius).

 The area of this triangle is given as ½(h*s)